 Very well made; they stayed true throughout and didn't have any issues with rough roads or being jumped off pavements.
 The slight issue with the hubs, although fixing the spin speed, did take a couple of points off though.

-Initially I wasn't massively impressed given how slow they span up, but after dismantling and reassembling the hub they were very very good.
+Initially I wasn't massively impressed given how slow they spun up, but after dismantling and reassembling the hub they were very, very good.